jerry1998728/jsitnstay/README.md

 - Automate customer inquiries about services, pricing, and pet care.
 - Streamline intake forms and background collection with dynamic logic.
 - Reduce repetitive manual tasks for business owners using LLM-driven interaction.
-- Integrate domain-specific knowledge using a RAG (Retrieval-Augmented Generation) pipeline.
+- Integrate domain-specific knowledge using an RAG (Retrieval-Augmented Generation) pipeline.

 ---